 Did this connection to his brother, and occasional police work, give him over-confidence?
 Tombstone had an ordinance about firearms within the city limits.
 He was in violation, even shooting his weapon in town.
 He was fined $25 for the offense.1

 Virgil took a posse to corner some of the Cochise County Cow-boys.
-They were thought to be rustling cattle at the Southeastern Arizona-Mexico border.
+They were thought to be rustling cattle at the Southeastern Arizona border with Mexico.
 Warren Earp went with this posse, setting out in July 1881.
-It's thought Newman "Old Man" Clanton was among the rustlers, and the posse may have possibly killed him.6 (There is another story on that one!)
+Newman “Old Man” Clanton was among the rustlers, and the posse may have possibly killed him.6 (There is another story on that one!)
 During the gunfight, Warren was injured.

 Warren’s younger sister, Adelia, provided evidence in a letter.
 She said he went back to Colton after his action with Virgil’s posse.
 He stayed at her house, while she helped him recover.
 She said he was “suffering from a wound he received in a fight with rustlers on the Mexican border.”3

 He was in Colton when his brothers were involved in the O.K.
 Corral Gunfight on October 26, 1881.
 A revenge shooting happened on December 28th.
 Virgil was shot on Allen Street, east of the Crystal Palace.
 He survived, but was so seriously injured that it affected him the rest of his life.
 Warren heard about these events and decided he should get back to Tombstone.
 Evidently Warren felt it was important to support his brothers.

 Soon after Warren Earp arrived back in Tombstone, there was another revenge attack on his family.
 On March 18, 1882, brothers Wyatt and Morgan were in Campbell & Hatch’s Saloon and Pool Hall on Allen Street.
 Suddenly shots rang out from the building’s rear.
 Morgan fell as a bullet cut through his spine.
 He soon passed on.